cake-build/website/input/blog/2025-07-17-dotnet-cake-cs.md

 #:package Cake.BuildSystems.Module@8.0.0
 ```

-The generator now supports Cake modules with automatic registration.
+The generator supports Cake modules with automatic registration.
 Modules referenced in your project will have their method and property aliases automatically discovered and proxy methods generated, just like regular addins.
 This includes both NuGet package modules and local module assemblies.

 #### Tool Installation Support

-Just like [Cake.Tool scripting](https://cakebuild.net/docs/writing-builds/tools/installing-tools), Cake.Sdk supports the `dotnet:` and `nuget:` schemes for installing tools from NuGet.
+Just like [other runners](https://cakebuild.net/docs/writing-builds/tools/installing-tools), Cake.Sdk supports the `dotnet:` and `nuget:` schemes for installing tools from NuGet.
 You can install tools using the same familiar syntax:

 ```csharp
 // Install a single tool